coodoo/react-redux-isomorphic-example/README.md

 - See `server.js` how it invoke `routr` callbacks from outside and hook into the redux dispatching process, and also how it knows when data fetching from async sources is done

 - Trace how `http://localhost/2` works on both server and client, how parameters are processed, passed into the app and triggers data fetching

+#### How immutable data model works

+[`Immutable.js`](https://github.com/facebook/immutable-js/) was picked for the job for two main reasons:

+1. Immutable source of truth (data model) is easy to reason about and work with, it makes dirty diff fast and less error-prone.

+2. The data structure itself is fool-proof, meaning no one will accidentally modify the data model and causing bugs that are extremely hard to trace and fix, especially in a large team.

+Pay special attention to the use of `Immutable.Record` data structure and `update()` method used to manipulate data.

 #### How container component works